scifir/scifir-units/TO-DO.md

 - TODO: add the atomic units
 - TODO: add the natural units (used for atomic physics)

-## CONVERSION (6)
+## CONVERSION (9)

 - TODO: possibly add the drop units
 - TODO: possibly add the metric horsepower too
 - TODO: decide something to do with the US customary units of dry volume pint, quart and gallon, which have different values than those same units of measurement for fluids, maybe it's needed to define two different customary units with similar names
 - TODO: add the chinese units of measurement as conversions
 - TODO: add the apothecaries system of units, maybe there are more systems to add
-- TODO: search if there are more historical units of measure to add

-## UNITS (19)

-- TODO: solve in some way the problem that vector_unit_3d needs different characters in Windows an inside Linux when initialized with strings
+- TODO: add the old historic systems of units to conversion, and explain them in the README.md file

 - TODO: allow to display in any conversion.
 By default it should always display in SI units, only if a conversion is expressly specified in the display functions the conversion is then the dimension that gets displayed
+- TODO: add the conversions of the CGS system of units, and the FPS system of units
+- TODO: add Farenheit, Rankine and maybe other dimensions of temperature as conversions, finish the inline conversion functions first

+## UNITS (18)

+- TODO: solve in some way the problem that vector_unit_3d needs different characters in Windows an inside Linux when initialized with strings
 - TODO: check dimensions in all inheriting classes of scalar_unit and vector_unit, it's needed another constructor that checks them
 - TODO: vector_unit_3d class maybe need the comparison operators with themselves
 - TODO: use the PI of the std library